-In a study conducted in 2010 reported that patients that were given a combination of both THC and CBD reported having less pain than those that were given pure THC extract or an extract that contained near-equal levels of THC and CBD.
+A study conducted in 2010 reported that patients that were given a combination of both THC and CBD reported having less pain than those that were given pure THC extract or an extract that contained near-equal levels of THC and CBD.
 The patients in the study had cancer and suffered from pain.
-In a review of studies published in 2011 on the British Journal of Pharmacology, finding that taking both cannabinoids and terpenes together may have positive effects with certain conditions.
+A review of studies published in 2011 in the British Journal of Pharmacology, found that taking both cannabinoids and terpenes together may have positive effects with certain conditions.

 Entourage Effect and Delta-8 THC: What Is The Relation?

 Although the information we have on the Entourage Effect is mostly based on combining Delta-9 THC with other cannabinoids and terpenes, you shouldn’t be surprised that Delta-8 THC works in the same way due to its similarities.